pandastream/panda_uploader/README.md

 Copy the `panda_uploader` directory to your app's public path.

-Include the following declaration in your page, after loading jQuery.
-Replace `VERSION` with the correct number:
+Include the following declaration in your page, after loading jQuery. **Replace `VERSION` with the correct number**:

     <script src="/panda_uploader/jquery.panda-uploader-VERSION.min.js" type="text/javascript"></script>